Public Relations Guidelines for Staff

 - Engage internal and external audiences by identifying strategic partnerships.

-Partnering with Public Relations at Wheelock
+When to Partner with Public Relations at Wheelock

 The Public Relations Team provides the following services to the Wheelock College community: